 Confiture de Sucrine

-Confiture de Sucrine is a golden squash jam, sweet, smooth, enhanced by vanilla and lemon, and wonderfully versatile.
-Made from sucrine squash or butternut if that’s what’s in the shop, it transforms humble veg into a luscious spread for toast.
+Confiture de Sucrine is a beautiful, golden squash jam.
+It’s sweet, smooth, enhanced by vanilla and lemon, and dangerously moorish.
+This turns a humble vegetable into a luscious spread for toast.

 Pin Recipe Print Recipe